nrapstine-usgs/hpc-101-webinar/Git.md

 $ git remote -v
 ```

-To push your local changes to remote repository, first you want to `pull` the changes that others have made to the remote repository while you were working on your changes.
+To push your local changes (after you modify a script or a file) to remote repository, first you want to `pull` the changes that others have made to the remote repository while you were working on your changes.

 ```
 $ git pull origin master